fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 {% include alert.html class='danger' title='Weekly reflection' text="
 One of the main goals of this course is to sharpen critical faculties when it comes to critiquing dietary advice.
 So let's practice.
-Critique the Eddie Kim article.
+For your post this week, critique the Eddie Kim article.
 What does it do well?
 Where does it use history effectively?
 What kinds of issues have we covered in class that it should have used more?
 "%}

 ## Week 14: Review and Reflection 1

 ### Mon 11/16
+- [You Can’t Trust What You Read About Nutrition](http://fivethirtyeight.com/features/you-cant-trust-what-you-read-about-nutrition/).

 ### Wed 11/18
+- Dariush Mozaffarian, Irwin Rosenberg, Ricardo Uauy, [History of modern nutrition science—implications for current research, dietary guidelines, and food policy](https://www.bmj.com/content/361/bmj.k2392)

 ### Fri 11/20

-- [You Can’t Trust What You Read About Nutrition](http://fivethirtyeight.com/features/you-cant-trust-what-you-read-about-nutrition/).

-- Dariush Mozaffarian, Irwin Rosenberg, Ricardo Uauy, [History of modern nutrition science—implications for current research, dietary guidelines, and food policy](https://www.bmj.com/content/361/bmj.k2392)

 - Dariush Mozaffarian, “Foods, Nutrients, and Health: As Modern Nutrition Science Evolves, When Will Our Policies Catch Up?” _The Lancet.
 Diabetes & Endocrinology_ 5.2 (February 2017): 85–88.

 {% include alert.html class='danger' title='Course Reflection 1' text="
-Reflecting on what we've done in the course so far, how well do you think the articles for this week establish/outline a future of understanding the relationship between nutrition, diet, and health?
+Reflecting on what we've done in the course so far, how well do you think the articles for this week establish/outline a productive future for understanding the relationship between nutrition, diet, and health?
 "%}